Summer Session Appointment Procedures

 In all cases, the summer salary rate cannot be lower than the minimum salary guidelines in the Provost's Academic Human Resources Salary Adjustment Guidelines or the Academic Human Resources Salary Adjustment Guidelines for the Union of Non-tenure Track Faculty (UNTF) Bargaining Unit.

-2019 Pay Dates for AY and AN Faculty: Pay dates will be May 31, June 28, July 31, and August 30.
-The May and June payrolls will be charged to the 2018-2019 fiscal year.
-The July and August payrolls will be charged to the 2019-2020 fiscal year.
+2019 Pay Dates for AY and AN Faculty: Pay dates will be May 29, June 30, July 31, and August 31.
+The May and June payrolls will be charged to the 2019-2020fiscal year.
+The July and August payrolls will be charged to the 2020-2021 fiscal year.
 More information on Payroll dates.

 Summer School Account: Individual summer school accounts have been created for the Dean's Office in each College with a summer school allocation.
 Units must use the designated summer school account that has been assigned to each college.
 If unclear on what the account number is, contact the Dean's Office.